JennWan/ExpenseManager/README.md

 update the JTextField on the GUI desktop.
 I would also do a similar refactoring for AskUpdateDate.
 Doing the above refactoring mentioned would remove associations and simplify the UML diagram alongside with reducing the amount of duplication within the project.

+Additionally, I might look into implementing the Singleton Pattern for the ExpenseManager class, as for any moment there should be only one ExpenseManager instance.
+To implement the Singleton Pattern, I would create a private static field of type ExpenseManager in the ExpenseManager class, make my constructor private and create a getInstance() method to access the single instance of ExpenseManager.
+I believe this could be a pattern I would want to implement, as the pattern would allow me to coordinate a state across the system.
+Yet, this will require further consideration as the pattern breaks Object-oriented conventions, introducing a global method and breaking SRP.